 4. How often will I get this invoice?

 The s36 charges are levied each year unless the consent is cancelled or archived.
-As detailed above, additional costs for monitoring of sites will be invoiced separately and this will occur in March and June.
+As detailed above, additional costs for monitoring of sites is invoiced throughout the year.

 Please note that if you have recently sold your business (eg. farm or meat processing plant) the resource consents do not automatically get transferred.
 Please contact our consents team and they will arrange this for you.
 You will continue to receive the compliance monitoring fee for the resource consents until the transfer is carried out.